 The 5G system shall allow the operator to create, modify, and delete a network slice.

-The 5G system shall allow the operator to define and update the set of services supported in a network slice.
+The 5G system shall allow the operator to define and update the set of services and capabilities supported in a network slice.

-The 5G system shall allow the operator to assign a device to a network slice based on subscription, device type, and services provided by the network slice.
+The 5G system shall allow the operator to assign a device to a network slice based on subscription, device type, operators’ policies and services provided by the network slice.

 The 5G system shall allow the operator to configure the information which associates a device or a service to a network slice.